Siponek/Bayes-Classifier-for-weather/README.md

 ================================

 This is a simple machine learining algorythm using Bayes naive classifier given a description of the weather today, decide whether to go play outdoor.
 Assignment for the Machine Learining I course.
 Although it can be used for any predition given that the final answer is YES or NO (11 or 12 in this case).
+It uses Laplace (additive) smoothing with the A parameter and vector of known number of levels for each attribiute.

 Installing and running
 ----------------------